 - Save the email addresses in a free newsletter app such as Mailchimp.
 Such applications will allow you to easily create nice-looking newsletters and send them to everyone on your list.
 It also makes it easy for people to unsubscribe if they’d like.

-- Sign up to our event’s mailing list here.
-You’ll receive two or three emails per year from me.
+- See our event’s mailing list here.
+Sign-ups receive two or three emails per year.

 Depending on your crowd you should consider entertainment.
-Last year we had David and Ciara Kilgallon and other Celtic music musicians play the fiddle and create quite a lively atmosphere.
+Last year we had local musicians play the fiddle and create quite a lively atmosphere.
 We also had a children’s craft area where kids could color or create seed pots out of newspaper.
 I’d consider the raffle as entertainment as well since everyone has a look at the prizes and some get very excited to win items!

 You don’t walk around the seed table once at our event.
 You come back for a browse every now and again as people come in the doors and leave.
 To create a more social atmosphere, have a space set aside for sitting down (also great for people with disabilities or who tire easily) and offer refreshments.
 This could be in the form of cakes, warm drinks, popcorn, or other easily served nibbles.

-The organizers of our event always try to bring something with and visitors will bring cakes in too.
+The organizers of our event always try to bring something with them and visitors will bring cakes in too.
 Don’t be afraid to ask people to help out in that way!
-This year Steve Prescott of Manx Native Trees not only brought in an apple tree for the raffle but a huge crate of salad greens he’d harvested from his polytunnel that morning.
+This year someone brought in a huge crate of salad greens he’d harvested from his polytunnel that morning.
 Many people had a nibble and I took home a bag to serve up at lunch the next day.

 12. There will always be leftover seeds!